samgaudet/mkdocs-madlibs/docs/usage.md

 ### Install `mkdocs-madlibs` as a dependency

 `mkdocs-madlibs` must be installed as a Python dependency in the environment used to build or run your MkDocs site.
-`mkdocs-madlibs` is distributed via PyPI and installable via `pip`:
+`mkdocs-madlibs` is distributed via PyPI and is installable via `pip`:

 ```bash
 pip install mkdocs-madlibs